wp-slimstat/wp-slimstat/readme.txt

 = 3.5.4 =
 * [Note] Update your free and premium add-ons to the latest version available!
-* [New] If you're using the APIs, our filter separator changed from | to &&& (three ampersand chars).
-Please update your code accordingly.
 * [New] When Convert IP Addresses is enabled, hostnames are shown along with IP addresses, not instead of (thank you, Simas)
 * [New] Added a new switch to turn 'Debug Mode' on (under Settings > Advanced)
 * [New] Consolidated report functions to use the new DB API filter format